tkarakai-gto/notes/docker_notes.md

 ### Swarm Roles and Definitions

 *Manager* - Nodes managing the swarm.
 There is one *leader* at any given time.
 If current leader goes down, new manager is elected.
 Managers all have the swarm configuration in their local database (in memory cache) replicated.
 Managers communicate among themselves via secured RAFT protocol.
 There can be maximum 7 managers.
 Managers send "tasks" to "worker" nodes.
 Managers decide about which task should run on which worker node.
-The same node can alsi act as a worker.
+The same node can also act as a worker.

 *Worker* - Node connected to a Manager accepting work to be executed and reporting back to the manager with the execution status.